 Constipation is common and results in discomfort, pain and bloatedness.

-- If your loved one experience diarrhoea, try drinking plenty of mild or clear liquids (throughout the day) to prevent dehydration in room temperature.
+If your loved one experiences diarrhoea, try drinking plenty of mild or clear liquids (throughout the day) to prevent dehydration at room temperature.

-- Provide beverage in-between meals rather than during mealtimes.
+Provide beverages in-between meals rather than during mealtimes.

 Problems with chewing and swallowing can happen due to the side effects of cancer treatment like ulcers and inflammation or the cancer itself – it is advisable to get a speech therapist and find out if there are any risks of choking if your loved one has these problems.